codebug-nc/NCWD-4B/README.md

   * Check to see if it works
 * Else, `alert()` "Sorry, you did not follow the rules!"
   * Check to see if it works

+### Finish Early?
+* Make your fortune teller unique by asking more/different questions!!